 I’m at the beginning of what I call midlife trying to find my way through life.
-Ten years ago at the age of 40 I became a widow and my life has not been the same.
-I had never been through anything such as this before.
+Back in 2008, I became a widow and my life changed in a way I never saw coming.
 I took several months to mourn before getting my life back together; although some days I still ask myself if I have things together or not.

 In 2009, I completed my bachelors degree and moved from Tallahassee, Florida to Nashville, Tennessee.
 It was supposed to be a way to start my life over.
 My children had all completed high school and moved on with their lives and I felt the empty nest syndrome moving in rather quickly.
 I arrived in TN with nothing but my possessions and an apartment to move into.
 I had no job, no friends and no family.
 I either had to make it or go back with my tail tucked between my legs.
 I started a job in March and life continued to improve from there.
 I completed a masters program in 2012, bought my first house in 2013 and met the man who would become my husband.

-In March 2014 I married my wonderful husband, Greg.
-By the end of the year, we had sold or given away all our possessions and moved into a fifth-wheel RV as we prepared to embark on the biggest bucket list item of my life, full-time travel.
+In March 2014 I married my husband, Greg.
+By the end of the year, we had sold or given away all of our possessions and moved into a fifth-wheel RV as we prepared to embark on the biggest bucket list item of my life, full-time travel.
 Our first trip started in March 2015.
 Soon after we hit the road we acquired our first furbaby, Oscar, a milk chocolate colored short-haired male dachshund.
 Four months later we added a girl, Harley, to the mix, who is a dark chocolate, short-haired dachshund.

 We both share the same love for fishing, hunting, bowling, traveling and reading.
 In addition, I enjoy sewing, using my Cricut, crocheting, loom knitting, cross stitching, cooking and a good DIY project.